 If you're playing a disciplined session, skip it.
 If you're watching a shooter who's already made 3 points and you want skin in the game, a single $1 unit is perfectly reasonable entertainment.

 Best practice: Treat it like a tip for the table.
-Keep it to the minimum ($1โ$2).
-Never size up chasing a hot shooter โ the odds don't improve regardless of how many points have already been made.
+Pair it with a Pass Line bet for a complete low-edge setup.
+Keep it to the minimum ($1β$2).
+Never size up chasing a hot shooter β the odds don't improve regardless of how many points have already been made.